Devin Townsend: Transcendence (2014–2017)

 In 2014, Townsend recorded a poppy-sounding song in Los Angeles with producer Brian Howes, but has decided against releasing.
 Townsend mentioned that he is against the project being contrived due to the current hard rock undertones in popular music.
 He described it as a "lukewarm heavy metal Devin song".
-On December 11, 2015 Townsend announced via Twitter that he was recording vocals for a song by Steve Vai.
+On December 11, 2015, Townsend announced via Twitter that he was recording vocals for a song by Steve Vai.

 In early 2016, Townsend completed the seventh DTP album, entitled Transcendence at Armoury Studios in Vancouver.
 The album was released on September 9.
 On March 17, 2017, Devin Townsend Project played Ocean Machine live in its entirety at Hammersmith Apollo.
 On October 30, 2017, Devin announced that he was working on four new albums.

 Break from Devin Townsend Project, Empath (2018–2020)

 On January 31, 2018, Townsend announced on his Facebook page that he was taking a break from the Devin Townsend Project and focusing on a number of other projects, including the four new albums previously announced.

 On January 15, 2019, Townsend announced his album, Empath, on which work had been completed, and slated for release on March 29, 2019.
 The album's purpose is "to see what would happen if all the styles that make up [Townsend's] current interests were finally represented in one place.", and about "allowing the audience a feeling for a variety of musical emotions.
 The musical dynamics represented on this single album are broad, challenging, and immense.
 To approach this sort of work with a long history of what makes heavy music 'heavy', allows this to be done with a type of power rarely heard."
 Guests on the album include former Frank Zappa collaborators Mike Keneally, Morgan Ågren and Steve Vai, as well as Samus Paulicelli, Chad Kroeger, Anneke Van Giersbergen, Ché Aimee Dorval from Casualties of Cool, and Ryan Dahle.
 A series of documentary videos detailing the making of Empath has been released on YouTube.
 He appeared on the YouTube show Tuesday Talks hosted by Mary Spender.

-On March 12, 2020, Townsend made an announcement that he is postponing the remainder of his Empath Vol. 1 North American Tour due to the coronavirus pandemic.
+On March 12, 2020, Townsend postponed the remainder of his Empath Vol. 1 North American Tour due to the coronavirus pandemic.
 Four days later, on March 16, 2020, Townsend launched a crowdfunding campaign to cover the costs of the canceled tour.
 It raised $80,804 of the $50,000 goal.
 As a "thank you" to his fans, Townsend launched what he dubbed "Quarantine Project", releasing new music in the process.
 Among the new tracks is a new mix of "A New Reign" from the Sky Blue album.
 Townsend collaborated with the likes of Kat Epple, Samus Paulicelli, Morgan Ågren, Federico Paulovich, Ché Aimee Dorval, Mattias Eklundh, Wes Hauch and Liam Wilson.